 Do not select this check box if you want to use the prenote code that is assigned to the supplier.

+Receivables

-Receivables Enter the number of days the system adds to the draft due date to determine the field is used only for accounts receivable draft processing.
+Enter the number of days the system adds to the draft due date to determine the GL date for journal entries created during the draft collection process.
+This field is used only for accounts receivable draft processing.